Help Centre

 Enter the minimum amount of ropes required to safely descend the canyon, taking into account hand lines are isolated to abseils.

-Enter the type of rock found in the canyon, visit help page for more information.
+Enter the type of rock found in the canyon, if unsure of the rock type, click here.

 Enter the size of the catchment area of the canyon.